A group of former Lamplighter employees has flipped the switch on a new venture at what was their ex-employer’s Scott’s Addition location.

 “Afterglow is happy and proud to continue to roast coffee for Lamplighter’s cafe on Addison Street,” co-owner Aimee Maki said in an email this week.
 She added that the company has several local and regional clients and is looking for more.
 She said clients range from cafes and bakeries to grocery stores and offices.

-Afterglow plans to reopen the cafe at the Summit Avenue location, which Lamplighter closed in January in the midst of the pandemic.
+Afterglow plans to reopen the cafe at the Summit Avenue location, which Lamplighter closed in the midst of the pandemic.
 Afterglow also has plans for pop-up events there.

 Afterglow’s space is 3,400 square feet.
 The company has budgeted $10,000 to renovate the cafe portion of the space.